j-davies-astro/eagle-guide/examples.md

 ```
 You'll see that this is a little more than the 30 pkpc stellar mass we printed earlier, due to the wider aperture.

+Of course, this whole process can be wrapped up in a function that incorporates `particle_read`, but does the region selection and aperture masking as well.
+I won't go into this here, but you can check out my `eagle_tools.read` module [here](https://github.com/j-davies-ari/eagle_tools/blob/master/read.py) for a rather involved (and currently poorly-documented) example.
+It's essentially a wrapper for `pyread_eagle` in which I treat a simulation snapshot as a python `class` and automate the process of selecting a region and masking a spherical (or cubic) aperture, among other useful methods.

 ## Calculating a quantity using particles for all haloes in a sample